 - Hundertwasser Village– Kaleidoscopic indoor shopping plaza for contemporary things.

 - Gudrunstreet and Kepletplatz– Non-glamorous yet clean street of new Vienna, is the most affordable shopping street and the best way to mingle with locals than tourists.
+Hence a great place to go shopping in Austria like locals.

 - Kantner near Albertina – Historical street with classical facades is famous for expensive brand stores, cafes and outdoor seating.